quintanar401/connect-kdb-q/README.md

 * name - optional pretty name for the server.
 If it is not provided it gets constructed from other fields.
 * tags - optional tags to speed up search for this server, should be a string or array of strings.
 EMEA, stock, mysrv and etc.

+You can provide the default username and password.
+They will be used for all connections that do not a username set.

 You can also provide optional tags in the top level object that will be shown as filters in the server view.
-Tags are displayed as buttons thus keep the number of items for one tag small.
+Tags are displayed as buttons or lists, lists should be marked with ':list'.

 Hosts and ports are automatically converted to tags.